Making Women the Smartest Coders in the Room

-You could say Katy Eng was always in the market to learn a new language—before attending our coding bootcamp at Grace Hopper, she taught Spanish and French in NYC and also speaks Japanese, reads Latin, and is well-versed in sign language.
+You could say Katy Eng was always in the market to learn a new language—before attending the Grace Hopper program, she taught Spanish and French in NYC and also speaks Japanese, reads Latin, and is well-versed in sign language.

 When she decided to leave teaching, she knew she would have to find a career that would allow her to continue building things—just as she’d built curricula—and growing through collaborative work.
 Software engineering seemed like the perfect fit.

-Coding Bootcamp through a Feminist Lens
+Coding Bootcamp Through an Intersectional Feminist Lens

 Graduates don’t have to pay full tuition until they get a job in software engineering, and Katy knew this opened up the program to a more diverse group of women who might not otherwise have been able to afford it.
 Diversity within her chosen program was important to her.

 A Life-Changing Experience at Grace Hopper

 The diversity within the Grace Hopper classroom that Katy liked so much translated to stronger outcomes, both on group projects and for the students individually as they relied on support and input from their peers during bootcamp and beyond.

 She felt her success finding a job was largely thanks to her instructors—whether they were giving her feedback, doing mock interviews with her, or drilling her on REACTO problems, it all came together to make her feel prepared and ready for the job interview process.

 Advice to Potential Bootcamp Students

 You’ll definitely need help from others who can understand what you’re going through, and we offer that in spades: Our fellows at Grace Hopper are recent graduates committed to providing the same level of support they received from their fellows.

 Seeing her fellows tackle challenges while keeping their sense of humor and perspective gave her a model to use at BlackRock, where she now works hard to be the best she can be every day and lower the barriers for other women who want to enter the software engineering field.

 Interested in learning more about Grace Hopper?
 Come to an info session to learn more about our NYC and Chicago campuses.